lazerwalker/tinsel/README.md

 # Tinsel

-Tinsel is a game engine designed to help you create interactive experiences that can be experienced on any telephone, using a touchtone dial pad for input and audio text-to-speech for output.
+Tinsel is a game engine designed to help you create interactive experiences that can be experienced on any telephone, using a touch tone dial pad for input and audio text-to-speech for output.

 Why the name Tinsel?
 It's vaguely like [Twine](http://twinery.org), but it involves (phone) trees.
 I know, you're groaning.